Tanks in the German Army: Panzer V (Panther)

 The appearance of a few of the new generation T-34 and KV-1 tanks in the early phase of the German invasion of Russia in 1941 compelled the Germans to partake in a race for superior armor and firepower.
 The third generation included many different variants, but the most important designs were the Panzer V (Panther) and Panzer VI (Tiger) tanks.

 First encountered on 23 June 1941, the T-34 outclassed the existing Panzer III and IV.
 At the insistence of General Guderian, a special Panzerkommision was dispatched to the Eastern Front to assess the T-34.
-Among the features of the Soviet tank considered most significant were the sloping armor, which gave much improved shot deflection and also increased the effective armor thickness against penetration, the wide track, which improved mobility over soft ground, and the 76.2 mm gun, which had good armor penetration and fired an effective high-explosive round.
+Among the features of the Soviet tank considered most significant were the sloped armor.
+This enabled less armour to be used in order to achieve the same thickness of armour tank rounds needed to penetrate, and also gave much improved shot deflection and also increased the effective armor thickness against penetration, the wide track, which improved mobility over soft ground, and the 76.2 mm gun, which had good armor penetration and fired an effective high-explosive (APHE/HE) round.